-- 2. Level 2- there are inputs other than quoted prices that are either directly or indirectly observable for the asset or liability. - 3.
+- 1. Level 1- there are quoted prices in active markets for identical assets or liabilities. - Level 2- there are inputs other than quoted prices that are either directly or indirectly observable for the asset or liability. - 3.
 Level 3- these are inputs that are not based on observable market data.